-Although Judge Zamora has acted courageously and responsibly in conducting his investigation, President Cristiani has proven either unwilling or unable to change the military's attitude, and the Fiscal General has failed to press the investigation against senior military officers.
+Although Judge Zamora has acted courageously and responsibly in conducting his investigation.
+President Cristiani has proven either unwilling or unable to change the military's attitude, and the Fiscal General has failed to press the investigation against senior military officers.
 As a result, the boundaries of serious inquiry have been tightly controlled, and every effort to expand the circle of suspects has been contained by perjury, amnesia, obstructionism or silence on the part of the armed forces.

-One of those with whom we spoke compared a competition between the Salvadoran armed forces and the Salvadoran judicial system to a basketball game between the NCAA champions and a high school junior varsity-the winner isn't in doubt, only the point spread.
-For this reason, both Salvadoran and U.S. officials familiar with the investigation stress the need for continued external pressure in the Jesuits' case: pressure to guarantee the integrity of the trial; and pressure to develop more information about who ordered the murders, who planned them, and who sought to limit the investigation concerning them.
+One of those with whom we spoke compared a competition between the Salvadoran armed forces and the Salvadoran judicial system to a basketball game between the NCAA champions and a high school junior varsity -- the winner isn't in doubt, only the point spread.
+For this reason, both Salvadoran and U.S. officials familiar with the investigation stress the need for continued external pressure in the Jesuits' case: pressure to guarantee the integrity of the trail; and pressure to develop more information about who ordered the murders, who planned them, and who sought to limit the investigation concerning them.

 Accordingly, we recommend a continued effort to find answers to the questions that have not yet been satisfactorily answered in the case.
-We believe there are individuals in El Salvador--especially in the military--who have information important to the case, but who have not come forward for reasons of fear or misplaced loyalty.
-And we hope that President Cristiani, with help from the United States, will do everything possible to encourage--and enable--these individuals to come forward.
+We believe there are individuals in El Salvador -- especially in the military -- who have information important to the case, but who have not come forward for reasons of fear, misplaced loyalty, or a lack of confidence that the truth will be acted upon.
+We believe that only President Cristiani has the position, power and respect sufficient to persuade these individuals to come forward, and to enable them to come forward safely.
+We hope that the United States will work with the President to this end.